112-2-dataScience/finalproject-group5/README.md

   * Feature Selection(library(dplyr))<br>

 * What is a null model for comparison?
+* How do your perform evaluation?
+  *  F1_score , R_squared

 ### results
 * What is your performance?
+  * Two types of models for prediction:
+  * predicting the closing price for the next three or five days, evaluated using R-squared.
+  * Predicting the probability of an increase in the next three or five days, evaluated using F1_score.

 * Is the improvement significant?